Mission, Values & History

 - Expanding the supply of affordable natural gas and renewable energy

 - Ensuring a safe and reliable energy delivery infrastructure

 - Reducing and managing carbon emissions

 Nothing is more important than the safety of our employees and our customers.

-We provide opportunities and a stimulating environment for creative employees to learn, grow, and make a difference.
+We provide a diverse and inclusive environment for creative employees to learn, grow, and make a difference.